-1.5.4 Why doesn't VirtualFish use activate.fish?
+1.5.5 Why doesn't VirtualFish use activate.fish?

-VirtualFish uses its own internal virtualenv activation code instead of the activate.fish file that comes with every virtualenv for two main reasons.
+VirtualFish uses its own internal virtual environment activation code instead of the activate.fish file that Virtualenv generates for two main reasons.
 One is that when VirtualFish was originally written, activate.fish didn't actually work.
 The second reason, which is still valid today, is that activate.fish tries to modify your fish_prompt function.